nguyenthang011099/MySQL/readme.md

  Aggregate function names and use:

- AVG() ~ Average value of all values in column_name written in brackets, ignoring null values
+ AVG() ~ Average value of all values in column_name written in brackets, ignoring null values.

- COUNT() ~ Number of rows(or records) in a table selected by query
+ COUNT() ~ Number of rows(or records) in a table selected by query.

- MAX() ~ Maximum value out of column values in a table selected by query
+ MAX() ~ Maximum value out of column values in a table selected by query.

- MIN() ~ Minimum value out of column values in a table selected by query
+ MIN() ~ Minimum value out of column values in a table selected by query.

- SUM() ~ Sum of column values in a table selected by query
+ SUM() ~ Sum of column values in a table selected by query.